-If you're new to the world of embroidery then you're in the right place!
-We've round up our favourite embroidery kits for beginners which are the perfect starting point for any newbie stitcher, as they often contain all the materials you'll need.
-If you prefer to build your own kit you'll find everything you need to get started right here, plus 10 freebie patterns for your to try (of course suitable for beginners).
+If you're new to the world of embroidery, then you're in the right place!
+We've chosen our favourite embroidery kits for beginners, which are the perfect starting point for any new stitcher, as they often contain all the materials you'll need.
+If you prefer to build your own kit, you'll find everything you need to get started right here, plus 10 free patterns for you to try (of course, suitable for beginners).

 Our top picks!

-Best for those who want a challenge: Sloth embroidery kit, Etsy
+- Best for those who want a challenge: Hummingbird embroidery kit, Buy now from Etsy, £25.00

-If you want to make starting an embroidery project easy peasy then one of these embroidery kits for beginners will be perfect.
-They contain everything you need to start stitching as soon as it arrives, there's no need to worry about sourcing your own materials!
-However, if you do want to start building your kit then head over to our embroidery for beginners guide, which contains everything you need to know about this therapeutic craft!
+If you want to make starting an embroidery project easy peasy, then one of these embroidery kits for beginners will be perfect.
+They contain everything you need to start stitching as soon as they arrive!

 1. Plant embroidery kit for beginners

-Try your hand at this beautifully modern plant embroidery kit, it is stylish and on-trend and we absolutely love it!
-This lovely kit is suitable for beginners as it comes accompanied by an instruction manual to embroidery, illustrations of how to do each stitch, and of course everything you need to complete the finished hoop!
-Not only that but the fabric is pre-printed with the design, so that means you won't have to worry about transferring the design yourself.
-Once you've completed the embroidery why not hang it up in your bedroom or living room or give it as a thoughtful gift to a friend.
+Try your hand at this beautifully modern plant embroidery kit; it is stylish and on-trend, and we absolutely love it.
+This lovely kit is suitable for beginners as it comes accompanied by an instruction manual for embroidery, illustrations of how to do each stitch, and everything you need to complete the finished hoop!

 2. Floral embroidery kit for beginners

 Check out this simple yet elegant set of three embroidery designs.
 In this kit, you'll receive absolutely everything you need to complete all three designs, even scissors and a pin cushion!
-This kit will surely prepare you for other embroidery projects too.
-Each design is pre-printed onto the fabric ready for stitching, simply pop into the embroidery hoop and get going.
+This kit will prepare you for other embroidery projects, too.
+Each design is pre-printed onto the fabric, ready for stitching.
+Simply pop into the embroidery hoop and get going.

 3. Cushion embroidery kit for beginners